google/schema-dts/README.md

 # schema-dts

-TypeScript Typings &amp; .tsd Generation for Schema.org
+TypeScript Typings &amp; .d.ts Generation for Schema.org

 Schema DTS provides a set of TypeScript typings for [schema.org](https://schema.org) schema.
 The typings are exposed as complete